tiger1deF/proteinTools/docs/source/installation.rst

    (.venv) $ pip install proteinTools

-The flexible proteins submodule can then be imported from the base package as follows.
+The primary PT toolbox can then be imported from the base package as follows.

 .. code-block:: python